brunohensel/brunohensel.dev/content/posts/do-not-let-layout-dupe-break-your-app.md

 The first approach it came to my mind was to traverse both layout trees and then compare their ids to identify any discrepancies.
 If a difference is found, the test fails, alerting you to the inconsistency.

 The second one (simpler), leverages the exception-throwing behavior of view binding itself.
-We can write a unit test that creates a Fragment scenario and launch a Fragment with a _view binding_ bound to a layout source passed in as argument to the Fragment.
+We can write an integration test that creates a Fragment scenario and launch a Fragment with a _view binding_ bound to a layout source passed in as argument to the Fragment.
 ___